mih/Psignifit-3.x/doc-src/INSTALL_LINUX.rst

 If you want to try psignifit without installing it into your system, you are referred to the section `Execute without Installation`_ below.

-If you want a special flavor of the python installation and are familiar with using python setup-scripts, you can also use special options for the installation, by executing the ``setup.py`` script explicitly.
+If you want a special flavor of the Python installation and are familiar with using Python setup-scripts, you can also use special options for the installation, by executing the ``setup.py`` script explicitly.
 Note however, that in this case you will first have to generate the swig interface.
 An example can be found in